ibm-cloud-docs/CDN/basic-functions.md

 **Step 2:**

 A larger dialog window appears, asking you to confirm that you want to stop the service.
-Select **Confirm** to Proceed.
+Select **Confirm** to proceed.

 **Step 3:**

 After about 5 to 15 seconds, the status should change to 'Stopped'

-## Deleting CDN
+## Deleting a CDN
+{: #deleting-a-cdn}

 To delete a CDN follow these steps:

-**NOTE**: Selecting `Delete` from the overflow menu only deletes the CDN; it does not delete your account.
+Selecting `Delete` from the overflow menu only deletes the CDN; it does not delete your account.
+{: note}

 **Step 1:**